Spiritual Habits Are Good Habits

 – The Urantia Book

-Try to find and appreciate the spiritual qualities in others rather than being quick to judge or criticize.
-By doing so, you will find it much easier to love them, and you will come to understand that the celestial agencies all around us are working to improve life for everyone.
+Appreciate the spiritual qualities in others rather than being quick to judge or criticize.
+By doing so, you will find it much easier to love them, and you will come to understand that the celestial agencies all around us are working to improve the lives of everyone.

 Share Your Spiritual Life

-Sharing your spiritual experiences with kindred spirits bolsters your faith in the spiritual process, magnifies your aspirations, and strengthens your character.
-And by openly expressing your experiences and ideas to others, you avoid the dangers of social isolation, extreme views, grudges, or resentments.
+Sharing our spiritual experiences with kindred spirits bolsters our faith in the spiritual process, magnifies our aspirations, and strengthens our character.
+It is a healthy exercise because, by openly expressing our experiences and ideas to others, we avoid the dangers of social isolation, such as harboring extreme views, grudges, or resentments.

-Sharing your experiences and confiding in others are potent remedies for loneliness, self-absorption, and intolerance.
+Sharing our experiences and confiding in others are also potent remedies for loneliness, self-absorption, and intolerance.
 Strong, intimate relationships are key to a happy and healthy spiritual life, and there is no better place to begin than with family and trusted friends.
-Opening your heart to others is how you deepen your love, grow in spiritual grace, and enhance your knowledge of truth.
+Opening our hearts to others is how we deepen our love, grow in spiritual grace, and enhance our knowledge of truth.

-Sharing your life does not mean you are trying to convert others to your point of view.
-You are simply sharing your experiences, expecting nothing in return.
-And, of course, you are willing and eager to listen to others, just as you would like them to listen to you—with respect, patience, and understanding.
+Sharing our lives does not mean we are trying to convert others to our point of view.
+We are simply sharing our experiences, expecting nothing in return.
+And, of course, we are willing and eager to listen to others, just as we would like them to listen to us—with respect, patience, and understanding.

 – The Urantia Book